 Data pipelines are used to move data from a source to a destination, such as a data lake or data warehouse.

 What are the components of a data pipeline?

 ETL pipelines are considered to be a subcategory of data pipelines.
 The main difference between an ETL pipeline and a data pipeline is that ETL pipelines can transform data in more ways than a data pipeline can.
-For example, an ETL pipeline can combine specific metric data to make it easier to analyse.
-ETL pipelines can also transfer data on a set schedule, such as when network traffic is slower instead of in real time, allowing data to be transferred at regular intervals instead of continuously.
+For example, an ETL pipeline can combine specific metric data to make it easier to analyze.
+ETL pipelines can also transfer data on a set schedule, such as when network traffic is slower instead of in real-time, allowing data to be transferred at regular intervals instead of continuously.

 What are the types of data pipelines?

 Real-time pipelines are often used in financial insights industries or enterprises that process data directly through streaming services, such as analytics and weather reporting.
 This system processes data instantly through an architecture with the capacity of processing millions of events at scale, providing incredibly reliable insights.

 Open-source pipelines are a budget-friendly system utilized by smaller businesses and the general public to move, process, and store data.
 Tools used to facilitate this type of pipeline are more affordable than those that facilitate real-time or cloud-based data pipeline systems.
 These systems are open to the public, requiring intentional customization in all use cases.